HeyMichelle/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

--   [ ] Mention two parts of Express that you learned about this week.
+-   [x] Mention two parts of Express that you learned about this week.
+            1. I learned that middleware functions are asynchronous - meaning you have to tell Express when it's done and when it needs to move on to the next middleware function in the stack (accomplished by using `next()`).
+            2. Express has built-in middleware.
+This is different from 3rd party middleware (cors) or custom middleware (made yourself).

--   [ ] Describe Middleware?
+-   [x] Describe Middleware?
+            Middleware is a function that returns a function, providing a layer which allows the user to manipulate json data responses.
+Also, data is passed from one middleware to to another by accessing the shared state, which is the request and response objects.
+This occurred after a user action and before the app reducer, store, UI, etc.

--   [ ] Describe a Resource?
+-   [x] Describe a Resource?
+            An API is a server software that publishes a set of endpoints.
+These endpoints are used by clients to manage resources.
+Resources, in turn, is just the information or data the client is requesting a response for.
+A list of hobbies or actions could be a resource.
+Each resource can have a single URL for request handlers to use to perform CRUD operations.

--   [ ] What can the API return to help clients know if a request was successful?
+-   [x] What can the API return to help clients know if a request was successful?
+            A status code or `res.status(200)` message can be returned to indicate whether a response or request was fulfilled successfully.

--   [ ] How can we partition our application into sub-applications?
+-   [x] How can we partition our application into sub-applications?
+            Express routers can easily split an application into a sub-application to make it more modular and easy to maintain, for example `.use()` where you can place the URL and the subrouter you would like to use.

 ## Minimum Viable Product

--   [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
+-   [x] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.
--   [ ] Configure an _npm script_ named _"start"_ that will execute your code using _node_.
+-   [x] Configure an _npm script_ named _"start"_ that will execute your code using _node_.

 Design and build the necessary endpoints to:

--   [ ] Perform CRUD operations on _projects_ and _actions_.
+-   [x] Perform CRUD operations on _projects_ and _actions_.
 When adding an action, make sure the `project_id` provided belongs to an existing `project`.
 If you try to add an action with an `id` of 3 and there is no project with that `id` the database will return an error.
--   [ ] Retrieve the list of actions for a project.
+-   [x] Retrieve the list of actions for a project.

 Please read the following sections before implementing the Minimum Viable Product, they describe how the database is structured and the files and methods available for interacting with the data.